-A large pressure ulcer is a threat to your health.
+A large pressure injury is a threat to your health.
 Without surgical repair, these wounds can take a long time to heal.
 This can raise the risk for serious complications.
-If you think surgical repair of an ulcer is needed, review the goals of care with a healthcare provider.
+If you think surgical repair of an injury is needed, review the goals of care with a healthcare provider.
 Also be sure you get good nutrition.

 Surgical flap and skin graft

-The goal is to close the ulcer and provide padding over the bony prominence.
+The goal is to close the injury and provide padding over the bony prominence.
 Healthy tissue from another part of the body is often used.
-A muscle flap is one of the best surgical interventions, since a flap retains its own blood supply.
+A muscle flap is one of the best ways of repairing the injury, since a flap retains its own blood supply.
 This allows for more rapid healing.
 A skin graft can also close the wound.
 Living or artificial skin may be used.

 These precautions should be taken after a surgical procedure: